RidhimaAneja/swagLabs/README.md

 #### It's a maven testng project.
 Test cases can be run using "test.xml".

+To execute, Right click test.xml file and Run

 There are 3 class-
 - LoginTests -  To validate login related scenarios
 - PrepareCart - For cart management (addition and deletion of items on inventory page)